Grace Hamilton (rugby)

-Grace Hamilton (born 4 April 1992) is an Australian rugby union and rugby league footballer who captains the Australia Wallaroos and the NSW Waratahs in the Super W.

-In 2020, she played rugby league for the Sydney Roosters in the NRL Women's Premiership.
+Grace Hamilton (born 4 March 1992) is an Australian rugby union and rugby league footballer who captained Australia internationally, and the NSW Waratahs in the Super W. She competed at the 2017 and 2021 Rugby World Cup's.
+She is currently in the St George Illawarra Dragons squad in the NRL Women's Premiership.

 Background

 Hamilton was born in Orange, New South Wales and raised in Panuara.
 She began playing rugby union as a university exchange student in the United States.

-Playing career

-Rugby union
+Rugby union career

 In 2014, Hamilton played for the ACT Brumbies and the University of Sydney.
 In 2016, Hamilton made her Test debut for Australia on their tour of New Zealand.

 In 2017, Hamilton represented Australia at the 2017 Women's Rugby World Cup in Ireland, where Australia finished in sixth place.

 In 2018, Hamilton was a member of the NSW Waratahs inaugural Super W-winning squad, starting in their final win over the Queensland Reds.
 She was later a member of the Waratahs' victorious 2019 and 2020 Super W sides.

 Hamilton was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She later made the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She was selected in the team again for the delayed 2022 Rugby World Cup in New Zealand.

+Hamilton made the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.